michaelrgarcia/transfervision-docs/docs/backend/fetchcache.md

 }
 ```

-Once a match is found, the generator is streamed through functionality derived from [this article](https://nodejs.org/api/stream.html#streams-compatibility-with-async-generators-and-async-iterators).
+Once a match is found, the generator is streamed through functionality derived from this [documentation entry](https://nodejs.org/api/stream.html#streams-compatibility-with-async-generators-and-async-iterators).
 The articulation data is cached by its **fullCourseId**.
 This is a value consisting of the ```courseId``` and ```academicYear``` chosen on the frontend.

 ## Cost-Saving Methodologies